Not too long ago I wrote about the guilt I sometimes feel when I decide to take time away from my family to pursue my love for writing.

 Many things in this world make my heart happy, but as for the things in life that make my heart sing?
 This list is a bit different, and at the very top rests two of my greatest loves which are being a mom and being a writer.

 When I became a mom, I entered into an ongoing struggle of figuring out how to pursue both of these loves.
-As a result, my
+As a result, my heart began to

 Continue reading Whole(Hearted)…